FyreBlitz/pteroly/README.md

 Then you require the package and login into the Pterodactyl API:

-    const node   = require('pteroly')
+    const pteroly = require('pteroly')
     const admin   = node.Admin // Add this only if you have an Admin API key const client  = node.Client

     // You only need to login once in your entire app/project
     // Also add this only if you have an admin API key